eriksoeb/getfame/README.md

-5. getfameseries getfameexpr getfamenames need to be in PATH or you need to prefix with the path when executing-- 5b.The 3 scripts cannot be renamed, and they are using the name od the script to call fame procedures and name .json files 5c.Test to execute ie getfamenames from a xterm before jupiterlab or other to get better control errormessage
+5. getfameseries getfameexpr getfamenames need to be in PATH or you need to prefix with the path when executing-- 5b.The 3 scripts cannot be renamed, and they are using the name od the script to call fame procedures and name .json files 5c.Test to execute ie getfamenames from a xterm before jupiterlab or other to get better control errormessage 5d.New users may use getfame -n getfame -s and getfame -e indtead of the 3 identical scripts.
-6. Explore the directory $HOME/.GetFAME for error messages and output
+6. Explore the directory $HOME/.GetFAME for error messages and output (this will also be listed as part of the execution)
-7. When getfamenames works ( may need to fix some FAME paths inside) the you can cp getfamenames getfameexpr and cp getfamenames getfameseries
+7. When getfamenames works ( need to change FAME paths inside to start Fame ) then you can cp getfamenames getfameexpr and cp getfamenames getfameseries
 ```

 >[!NOTE]